 When shopping for garden plants or houseplants, you’ll see their light requirements listed on the packaging.
-While it may be helpful to know that one variety prefers full sun and another full shade, you still need to understand exactly what those conditions mean before planting.
+While knowing that one variety prefers full sun and another full shade may be helpful, you must understand precisely what those conditions mean before planting.

-What you think of as partial shade may actually be considered low light or full shade in the gardening world.
+What you consider partial shade may be regarded as low light or full shade in gardening.

-- Mixed/Indirect Light: If there is plenty of light but it’s partially obstructed by minor amounts of shade, it’s mixed or indirect light.
-The light should be available for at least six hours and maybe direct at some points without damage to the plant.
-A few species of smaller Dahlias can handle these conditions but with less than stellar growth in most cases.
+- Mixed/Indirect Light: If plenty of light but minor amounts of shade partially obstruct it, it’s mixed or indirect light.
+The sunshine should be available for at least six hours and maybe direct at some points without damage to the plant.
+In most cases, a few species of smaller Dahlias can handle these conditions but with less than stellar growth.

-- Partial Shade: Partial shade contains little to no direct light at any point in the day, but mostly mottled and indirect sunlight.
-Plants in this category generally only need four to six hours of this light per day and don’t want any direct sun exposure.
+- Partial Shade: Partial shade contains little to no direct light at any point in the day but mostly mottled and indirect sunlight.
+Plants in this category generally only need four to six hours of this light daily and don’t want direct sun exposure.

-- Low Light/Full Shade: The most sun-sensitive plants prefer to stay in full shade and only occasionally receive dappled light through the cover.
-They will only need four hours or so of mixed light to thrive, or potentially no direct exposure at all.
+- Low Light/Full Shade: Most sun-sensitive plants prefer to stay in full shade and only occasionally receive dappled light through the cover.
+They will only need four hours or so of mixed light to thrive or potentially no direct exposure at all.